 12.40-14.00: Lunch (in-person only)

-14.00-14.45: The GAP Symposium Keynote (hybrid)
+14.00-14.45: The GAP Symposium Keynote – “Private Corruption in International Arbitration: Nuances to the Challenge” (hybrid)

-With Juan Francisco Nasser, Claudia O’Brien, and Nick Panes of HKA (Madrid, Johannesburg, and London)
+With Juan Francisco Nasser, Claudia O’Brien, and Nick Panes of HKA (Madrid, Johannesburg, and London).

 16.30-17.00: Networking (in-person, and online)

-17.00-18.30: Workshop with damages experts on the quantum side of corruption issues (in-person, remote arrangements to be confirmed)
+17.00-18.30: Workshop with damages experts on the quantum side of corruption issues (hybrid)

 18.30-20.30: Cocktail Reception

-The event will be MC’ed by David de Freitas (GAP Deputy Editor | White & Case, Geneva) and Dr Ghazal Miyar (Delos Head of Training and Outreach, Paris).
+The event was MC’ed by David de Freitas (GAP Deputy Editor | White & Case, Geneva) and Dr Ghazal Miyar (Delos Head of Training and Outreach, Paris).

 ABOUT THE SPEAKERS